snomsionius/Final-Fantasy-14-online-JumboCactpot-Helper-Ver.-1.0.4/README.md

 Version 2 is in developement.

 Known bugs:
-Sometimes there are some wrong numbers (numbers consisting of 2 numbers e.g. 10 / 11 ....) getting displayed.
+-Sometimes there are some wrong numbers (numbers consisting of 2 numbers e.g. 10 / 11 ....) getting displayed.

 Features to come:

-Background music
+-Background music
-More "secure" generation and accurate Numbers
+-More "secure" generation and accurate Numbers
-Dataset update via Server
+-Dataset update via Server
-Optimizations under the hood,more stable code
+-Optimizations under the hood,more stable code

 AND A LOT MORE